rajeevgautam/SDETApiTest/README.md

 # SDETApiTest
-Bdd tests for car api
+Bdd tests in specflow C# for car api